Dysgenesis of the corpus callosum

 Myelination of the corpus callosum occurs in the opposite direction, from the splenium forwards.

-As with other structural anomalies, all modalities reflect the underlying morphology, with a greater lesser degree of sensitivity.
+As with other structural anomalies, all modalities reflect the underlying morphology with variable degrees of sensitivity.

 MRI is the modality of choice in evaluating both the corpus callosum and the frequently associated anomalies.
 Features include: